 Panchavadyam Music Instrument Description

 The five instruments included in this unique ensemble are timila, maddalam, ilathalam, idakka and kombu, where only kombu is a wind instrument, and all others are percussion.
-It constitutes a pyramid like rhythmic structure, which goes on increasing in tempo.
+It constitutes a pyramid-like rhythmic structure, which goes on increasing in tempo.
 It is a temple art form that one can find predominantly in South India, more specifically in Kerala.
-The performance lasts for about two hours, and ahs artists of each instrument sitting in an oval.
+The performance lasts for about two hours and has the artists of each instrument sitting in an oval.
 The artists use personal improvisations to bring novelty to the art form.
 Playing Panchavadyam is not an easy task, and requires much dedication and patience from the artist.

 FAMOUS PANCHAVADYAM MUSIC INSTRUMENT ARTISTS IN INDIA